-Roasted Red Pepper Hummus is the festive version of everyone’s favorite classic hummus recipe.
+Roasted Red Pepper Hummus is the festive version of everyone's favorite classic hummus recipe.
 The distinct color and zingy flavor makes red pepper hummus perfect for every occasion!
-Recipe includes an option to cook dried chickpeas in the Instant Pot.
+This hummus recipe uses pressure cooked chickpeas or canned chickpeas.

 Calling all hummus lovers!
 If you know how to make hummus in its classic form, you're one simple step away from making roasted red pepper hummus.
 Adding roasted peppers to hummus gives it that gorgeous red-orange color and zesty flavor with a hint of smokiness.
 Red pepper hummus goes from healthy snack to party food with a simple costume change!

 - sesame tahini

 Is red pepper hummus spicy?